tkhduracell/garmin-grafana/README.md

 > [!TIP]
 > The Docker image is also available as `ghcr.io/arpanghosh8453/garmin-fetch-data:latest` alongside `thisisarpanghosh/garmin-fetch-data:latest`.

 3. You can use two additional environment variables `GARMINCONNECT_EMAIL` and `GARMINCONNECT_BASE64_PASSWORD` to add the login information directly. otherwise you will need to enter them in the initial setup phase when prompted.
 If you are not using these environment variables to pass your garmin Connect login informations, you must remove them altogether (remove the full lines including the variable names or comment out with a `#` in front of the variable names - as done in the example be default) from the compose file - leaving them to placeholder values or empty values might lead to invalid login attempt and possibily `401 Client Error`.
 Please note that here the password must be encoded with [Base64](http://base64encode.org/) when using the `GARMINCONNECT_BASE64_PASSWORD` ENV variable.
 This is to ensure your Garmin Connect password is not in plaintext in the compose file.
 The script will decode it and use it when required.
 If you set these two ENV variables and do not have two factor authentication (via SMS or email), you can directly jump to `step 5`.
-If you are in mainland China and use Garmin-cn account you need to set `GARMINCONNECT_IS_CN=True`
+If you are in mainland China and use Garmin-cn account you need to set `GARMINCONNECT_IS_CN=True`.
+You can also select what data you want to fetch with the `FETCH_SELECTION` variable in the compose file.

 > [!NOTE]
 > If you are planning to use Influxdb V3, you need to enter the admin access token in `INFLUXDB_V3_ACCESS_TOKEN`.
 To generate the admin token you should run `docker exec influxdb influxdb3 create token --admin` command.
 This will give you the admin token which you must update to `INFLUXDB_V3_ACCESS_TOKEN` ENV variable.
 You can do this only once and the token can't be viewed or retrieved ever again (influxdb only stores a hash of it in the database for comparison).
 So please store this token carefully.